Sirui-Xu/Arena/README.md

 ```

-The state contains two part.
+The state contains the local and the global information.
 Here's an example.

 ```python
 state = {"local": local_state, "global": global_state}